mattermost-community/mattermost-plugin-autolink/README.md

 ## Development

-This plugin contains a server portion.
+This plugin contains both a server and web app portion.
+Read our documentation about the [Developer Workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/integrate/plugins/developer-setup/) for more information about developing and extending plugins.

-Use `make dist` to build distributions of the plugin that you can upload to a Mattermost server.
-Use `make check-style` to check the style.
-Use `make deploy` to deploy the plugin to your local server.

-For additional information on developing plugins, refer to [our plugin developer documentation](https://developers.mattermost.com/extend/plugins/).